Dealing with divorce – when mother doesn’t always know best

 It is just over a year since mother of three Ms Winslet, who has been married three times, upset fathers with her forthright remarks on shared parenting in another high end publication.

 Following the birth of her youngest child Bear, the ‘Titanic’ star commented in Vogue: “None of this 50/50 time with the mums and dads – my children live with me; that is it.”

 That particular statement saw Ms Winslet embroiled in a very public spat with Fathers4Justice, the group campaigning for greater access to their children.

-I must admit to being rendered speechless when I read Ms Winslet’s so-called nuggets of wisdom.
+I was speechless when I read Ms Winslet’s so-called nuggets of wisdom.
 Divorce is not a badge of honour, and when children are involved, it must be handled with huge sensitivity.

 In my experience as a family lawyer, most parents strive to ensure that their children don’t struggle with separation and divorce.
 As regular readers of our blog will know, at Jones Myers we are passionate about both mothers and fathers sharing time with their children.

 Some extremely credible organisations have researched the impact of divorce on children and Ms Winslet’s comments are out of kilter with their findings and recommendations.

 A report from the highly respected Children and Family Court Advisory Service (CAFCASS) revealed that children witnessing parents’ disputes may be left emotionally bruised.
 In fact children’s mental health is a factor in many of the cases CAFCASS deals with in family courts – often as a result of parental acrimony.

 Childline saw a 122% rise in the number of young people contacting them about their parents’ separation or divorce.
 Some youngsters turn to drink or drugs as a result of their parents’ splitting up, according to research from Netmums.